-NTP enables the automatically sync your system time with a remote server.
-With the help of NTP server, you can keep your system time up to date as per the main server.
-Your system clock time may drift slightly from the time you have set on clock.
-Up to date time on the system helps you to find the logs from the time and date you want to check.
+Network Time Protocol (NTP) automatically syncs your system’s time with a remote server.
+With the NTP server, you can keep your system time up to date as per the main server.
+Your system clock time may drift slightly from the time you have set on the clock, but the up-to-date time on the system helps you to find the logs from the time and date you want to check.

 # sudo yum install ntp

-- Once the installation is completed, you can run the below command to run service on boot time.
+2. Once the installation is complete, you can run this command to run the service on boot time -

 # service enable ntpd

-- You can start/stop or restart the NTP Service by giving the below command.
+3. You can start/s top or restart the NTP service with the command given below –

 # service ntpd start